-Moving the boiler is a job for two people.
+Lifting the boiler should be performed by two people.

 5.6.1 Unpacking

 RISK ASSESSMENT - Before commencing the installation it is recommended that the "Five Steps to Risk Assessment" document published by the HSE is consulted, and an assessment performed as described.
 GAS SUPPLY - The gas supply, gas type and pressure must be checked for suitability before connection.